-The Association of British Pewter Craftsmen have also adopted the device of ‘Touch-marks’ or Trade Marks, which are restricted to their Members, and indicate compliance with the Standards and Objects of the Association.
-These Registered Designs that may appear on literature and labels, as well as stamped on individual Pewter-ware, supplement any Maker’s identifying or Trade Mark
+The Association of British Pewter Craftsmen has also adopted the device of ‘Touch-marks’ or Trade Marks, which are restricted to their Members and indicate compliance with the Standards and Objects of the Association.
+These Registered Designs, that may appear on literature and labels, as well as stamped on individual Pewter-ware, supplement any Maker’s identifying or Trade Mark

 and form an additional Guarantee of Quality.
 Another concern of the Association of British Pewter Craftsmen is to regulate the purity of their alloys.
 They are re-enforcing their efforts, by supporting the introduction of National Standards to define the composition of modern Pewter alloys.

-Throughout its long history, both the designs of Pewter and the precise composition of the alloys used have varied from time to time.
+Throughout its long history, both the designs of Pewter and the precise composition of the alloy used have varied from time to time.
 At one stage it was common to distinguish between ‘Fine Pewter’, which was an alloy of tin hardened with Copper indefinite and recognizable proportions, and ‘Common Pewter’, which had a proportion of Lead.
 In Britain in the middle of the 16th Century, a Fine Pewter with a bright finish was developed, which was an alloy of Tin with a small quantity of Antimony and no Lead.
 This became known as Britannia Metal.
 It was harder than ordinary Pewter and amenable to spinning techniques.

 The last few decades of the 20th Century saw a remarkable resurgence of interest in Pewter.
 Its production moved from the small-scale aspect of the past, into a modern industry.

 Long established Pewterers are still to this day expanding and modernizing their methods, whilst upholding their traditions of fine workmanship.

 New entrants into the industry are introducing new marketing and manufacturing methods, in order to cater to the wishes of a new generation of the purchaser.